WillyIoBrok/CIV_template/README.md

 "CIV_template") - otherwise Arduino won't open properly.
 After downloading from Github it may be necessary to rename "CIV_template-main" or "CIV_template-xxx" to "CIV_template"

-if you want to use one of the examples you need to copy the "z_userprog.ino" of the example to the directory "CIV_template".
+if you want to use one of the examples you need to copy the "z_userprog.ino" of the example (e.g. from VK3PE) to the directory "CIV_template".
 By this, the originally empty "z_userprog.ino" will be overwritten.

 30th May 2022 Version 0.3 with the new "fastPTT" - mode